 The university has defined directory information as name, address (including electronic mail), telephone number, date and place of birth, major field of study, dates of attendance, enrollment status, degrees, honors and awards received, participation in officially recognized activities and sports, weight and height of members of athletic teams, degree candidacy, and the most recent previous educational agency or institution attended.
 This information may be provided, upon review by the Vice Provost for Academic Administration, as public information or to individuals who demonstrate a valid need to contact students.

 Periodically, PLNU conducts formal and informal photo and video shoots (around the campus and at off-campus events and activities) for use in university publications, social media, promotional videos/commercials, and the PLNU Web site.
-Students who require that no identifiable image be used by the university must notify Marketing and Creative Services in writing prior to the second Monday of each semester (office located in Starkey B).
+Students who require that no identifiable image be used by the university must notify Marketing and Creative Services in writing prior to the second Monday of each semester.
+Students should email their request to email@example.com and include their full name and student ID number.
 In addition, PLNU may submit information about students’ participation in school activities to media outlets.
-Students who require that their names be excluded from such stories must notify Marketing and Creative Services in writing prior to the second Monday of each semester (office located in Starkey B).
+Students who require that their names be excluded from such stories must notify Marketing and Creative Services in writing prior to the second Monday of each semester.

 The university may disclose education records to college officials with legitimate educational interests.
 A college official is a person employed by the university; a member of the Board of Trustees; or an individual serving on a committee, such as disciplinary or grievance committees.
 A college official has a legitimate educational interest if the information aids the official in fulfilling professional functions.
 PLNU also includes among college officials a student appointed to an official committee or assisting another official in performing tasks and outside service providers who perform an institutional service of function such as attorneys, auditors, and the National Student Clearinghouse.
 The university may also disclose education records to post-secondary institutions in which a student is seeking or intending to enroll, or is already attending if the disclosure is for purposes related to the student’s enrollment or transfer.